The Top Skills Employers Seek in College Graduates

 The Difference Between Soft Skills and Hard Skills

 Like most hiring managers, employers hiring recent graduates look for candidates with a mix of soft skills and hard skills.

 Soft skills are skills required of applicants regardless of the industry; they're personal attributes and social abilities.
 Examples of soft skills from the NACE survey include teamwork, written and verbal communication, and flexibility/adaptability.

 Hard skills are the more tangible skills you need to succeed in a particular job or industry.
 Technical and computer skills are examples of hard skills that employers look for in recent graduates.

 Being a team player, having strong communication and interpersonal skills, and being able to analyze data and knowing what to do with it, are all important to hiring managers.

 Tips for Including Skills on Your Resume

-In the "Employment" or “Experience” section of your resume you can also emphasize particular skills you gained or developed at your previous jobs and/or internships.
+- Emphasize Your Skills in the Experience Section: In the "Employment" or “Experience” section of your resume, you can also emphasize particular skills that you employed to carry out those jobs and/or internships.

 - Match Your Skills to the Job: Wherever you decide to place your skills on your resume, be sure to tailor your list of skills to a particular job.
 Use the keywords listed in the job description to ensure your resume is a strong match.
 If particular hard skills are required for a job (such as knowledge of a specific software program), explicitly list those skills on your resume.
 You can find even more resume writing tips here.

 Be Prepared to Share Examples